doctorfree/Asciiville/README.md

 plus additional characters.
 There are many extended ASCII encodings.

-The phrase "ANSI character set" has no well-defined meaning and in the context of ANSI art typically refers to "Code page 437", the character set of the original IBM PC.
+The phrase "ANSI character set" has no well-defined meaning and in the context of ANSI Art typically refers to "Code page 437", the character set of the original IBM PC.
+In Asciiville the phrase "ANSI Art" refers to ASCII Art that utilizes the extended ASCII character encoding with the ability to render colored text.
+The phrase "ASCII Art" encompasses all such character renderings, ASCII and extended ASCII.
+Whether it's "Art" is left as an exercise for the viewer.

 ### ASCII Art History

-ASCII art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from the 95 printable (from a total of 128) characters defined by the ASCII Standard from 1963 and ASCII compliant character sets with proprietary extended characters (beyond the 128 characters of standard 7-bit ASCII).
+ASCII Art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from the 95 printable (from a total of 128) characters defined by the ASCII Standard from 1963 and ASCII compliant character sets with proprietary extended characters (beyond the 128 characters of standard 7-bit ASCII).
 The term is also loosely used to refer to text based visual art in general.
-ASCII art can be created with any text editor, and is often used with free-form languages.
-Most examples of ASCII art require a fixed-width font (non-proportional fonts, as on a traditional typewriter) such as Courier for presentation.
+ASCII Art can be created with any text editor, and is often used with free-form languages.
+Most examples of ASCII Art require a fixed-width font (non-proportional fonts, as on a traditional typewriter) such as Courier for presentation.

-Among the oldest known examples of ASCII art are the creations by computer-art pioneer Kenneth Knowlton from around 1966, who was working for Bell Labs at the time.
-"Studies in Perception I" by Ken Knowlton and Leon Harmon from 1966 shows some examples of their early ASCII art.
+Among the oldest known examples of ASCII Art are the creations by computer-art pioneer Kenneth Knowlton from around 1966, who was working for Bell Labs at the time.
+"Studies in Perception I" by Ken Knowlton and Leon Harmon from 1966 shows some examples of their early ASCII Art.

-ASCII art was invented, in large part, because early printers often lacked graphics ability and thus characters were used in place of graphic marks.
+ASCII Art was invented, in large part, because early printers often lacked graphics ability and thus characters were used in place of graphic marks.
-Also, to mark divisions between different print jobs from different users, bulk printers often used ASCII art to print large banner pages, making the division easier to spot so that the results could be more easily separated by a computer operator or clerk.
-ASCII art was also used in early e-mail when images could not be embedded.
+Also, to mark divisions between different print jobs from different users, bulk printers often used ASCII Art to print large banner pages, making the division easier to spot so that the results could be more easily separated by a computer operator or clerk.
+ASCII Art was also used in early e-mail when images could not be embedded.

 ### Pre-Computer Text Art